 Cons

-Minor complaints about customer service and the installation process.
+Some complaints about customer service and the installation process.

 The company’s solar panels come with an industry-standard warranty of 25 years, while the battery storage systems include a 10-year warranty from the HIES.

-Flexible payment options are available to customers who want to spread the installation costs over several years.
+Flexible payment options are also available to customers who want to spread the installation costs over several years.

 Pros